What is Postpartum Depersonalization and Derealization? A Guide to That "Out of Body" Feeling

 Postpartum Dissociation: When Disconnection Is the Whole Experience

-Depersonalization and derealization fall under a broader umbrella called dissociation — a spectrum of experiences where your sense of self, your memories, or your perception of reality feels fractured or distant.
+Depersonalization and derealization fall under a broader umbrella called dissociation.
+This is a spectrum of experiences where your sense of self, your memories, or your perception of reality feels fractured or distant.

-Postpartum dissociation is more common than most people realize, but it rarely gets named directly.
-You may have searched for "feeling disconnected after birth" or "not feeling like myself postpartum" before landing on the clinical term.
-Whatever you called it, the experience is the same: a feeling that you're not fully inhabiting your own life.
+Dissociation rarely gets named directly.
+You may have searched for "feeling disconnected after birth" or "not feeling like myself postpartum" before landing on this term.
+Whatever you call it, the experience is the same: a feeling that you're not fully living your own life.

-Dissociation after birth often co-occurs with postpartum anxiety, postpartum depression, and postpartum PTSD.
-It's rarely a standalone diagnosis — it's usually a signal that something else is going on underneath, and that the underlying condition is asking to be treated.
+Dissociation after birth often co-occurs with postpartum anxiety.
+It's rarely a standalone diagnosis.
+It's usually a signal that something else is going on underneath, and that the underlying condition is asking to be treated.

 The good news: treating the underlying condition typically resolves the dissociation.
 You don't need a separate treatment plan for feeling disconnected.
-You need support for what's causing the disconnection.
+You need treatment for what's causing the disconnection.

 A Critical Distinction: This Is Not Psychosis

-One of the deepest fears that comes with depersonalization is the worry that you're losing touch with reality — that you're going crazy.
+One of the deepest fears that comes with depersonalization is the worry that you're losing touch with reality.
 It's crucial to understand the difference between depersonalization and postpartum psychosis.

 With depersonalization, you have insight.
-You know that the feeling of unreality is a feeling — not objective fact.
+You know that the feeling of unreality is a feeling, not objective fact.
 A part of your brain recognizes that something is off with your perception, even when you can't make it stop.
-This insight is the defining feature.
 You are aware that you're experiencing a symptom.

 With postpartum psychosis, there is a break with reality.
-A person in psychosis may have delusions — believing things that are not true — or hallucinations — seeing or hearing things that aren't there — and believe them to be real.
-They typically don't have the insight that what they're experiencing is a symptom.
-This is a psychiatric emergency requiring immediate medical care.
+A person in psychosis may have delusions, believing things that are not true, or hallucinations, seeing or hearing things that aren't there, and believe them to be real.
+They typically don't have the insight that what they're experiencing are symptoms.
+Postpartum psychosis is a psychiatric emergency requiring immediate medical care.

 If you can read this article and recognize your own experience in it, that's already a form of insight.
 You are describing a symptom, not experiencing a break with reality.